Office Immigration Hours: Monday - Thursday, from 1:00 p.m. - 4:00 p.m.

 The Office of Congressman Adriano Espaillat accepts casework to support and provide guidance for various immigration-related issues on Monday - Thursday from 2:00 p.m. until 6:00 p.m.
 Due to the volume of requests, please call to schedule an appointment.

 Congressman Espaillat is leading the way on comprehensive immigration reform from NY's 13th to the halls of Congress.
 He recognizes our nation's reliance on the ingenuity and resourcefulness of its immigrant communities, and works relentlessly to ensure a simpler, safer route for immigrants to take advantage of the opportunity America promises.

-In his first session as a U.S. Congressman, Representative Espaillat has already accomplished so much:
+During the 115th Congress and his first session as a U.S. Congressman, Representative Espaillat accomplished: